bugraktk/Dark-Theme/README.md

 # Dark-Theme
-I used Jquery,Css for make Dark Theme
+I used Jquery and Css for make Dark Theme